p3l6/blog/_posts/2024/knots.md

 The traditional shoelace knot is just a square knot with both tails slipped to make loops that can be easily pulled out.
 Realizing this is important to tying your shoes correctly.
 Many people complain that their shoes will not stay tied, no matter how many times the "double knot" them.
-Almost always, the root cause is that they are inadvertently tying a "double slipped *granny knot*" instead, but cannot tell because of the loops.
+Almost always, the root cause is that they are inadvertently tying a "double slipped *granny* knot" instead, but cannot tell because of the loops.
 Pulling the loops through will usually reveal this.
 The solution is simple, you must train yourself to tie the first part of the knot backwards, as the muscle memory involved in the steps with the loops (or rabbits) will be too ingrained.

 ## double Fisherman’s